5 top reasons to turn to a financial advisor

 Marriage, divorce, remarriage or simply moving in with a new partner are all milestones that can call for careful planning.
 For instance, along with the often-difficult emotional ups and downs of divorce, both partners will have to deal with important financial considerations.
 Will you have enough income to support your lifestyle?
 How will your investments and other assets be divided?
 You may very well need to change your financial strategy to keep your goals on track, Lawrence says.
 An advisor can offer thoughtful ideas for how to navigate this tricky time in your life.

-With a new spouse or partner, you may need to blend your finances, rethink retirement goals and create an estate plan, but a second marriage later in life — when you both may have children and substantial assets — can involve more complex considerations.
+blend your finances, rethink retirement goals and create an estate plan, but a second marriage later in life — when you both may have children and substantial assets — can involve more complex considerations.
 "It's a joyful occasion, but one that raises questions about how to best combine your financial lives," Lawrence notes.
 Do you have an estate plan for the two of you that provides for the financial security of the other?
 Are there children from a previous marriage you'd like to leave an inheritance to?
 Can life insurance play a role in your planning?
 How might your marriage affect your Social Security benefits?
 These are just some of the questions you'll want to work through with your new spouse and a knowledgeable advisor who understands what's important to you.

 Ask an advisor: What are the financial implications of a relationship change?